ArtemkaNord/survival-game/README.md

 ## Installation

-The webGL features a the basic enviromet without colliders and zombies In oder to get a full for smoother experience you can run the .exe file located in the builds
+The webGL features a the basic enviromet without colliders and zombies In oder to get a full for smoother experience you can run the .exe file located in the build.